bmolnar91/workbook/module_oop.md

 #### What is serialization?
 #### What is the difference between Finalize() and Dispose() methods?
 #### How do you inherit a class from another class in C#?
+WIP

+In C#, both inheritance and interface implementation are defined by the `:` operator, equivalent to *extends* and *implements* in Java.
+The base class should always be leftmost in the class declaration.

+Like Java, C# does not support multiple inheritance, meaning that classes cannot inherit from more than one class.
+You can, however, use interfaces for that purpose in the same way as in Java.

+You can access base class members in a subclass even when those base members are overridden in the superclass using the `base` keyword.
+For instance, you can create a derived class which contains a method with the same signature as in the base class.
+If you prefaced that method with the `new` keyword, you indicate that this is an all-new method belonging to the derived class.
+You could still provide a method for accessing the original method in the base class with the `base` keyword.

 #### What is difference between “is” and “as” operators in C#?
 #### What are indexers in C# .NET?
 #### What is the difference between returning IQueryable<T> vs. IEnumerable<T>?